codlab/android_screen/README.md

     - various hardcoded paths changed with android.os.Environment paths;
     - block SlidingMenu if exiting from the filechooser.

-KNOWN ISSUE (not fork-related.
+known issue (not fork-related.
 It's from the original repo):
 ==============
     It seems that some process continue to run also after stopping the App (also after force-closing it);
     probably it's FFmpeg, or maybe it's related to it.
 I've been not able to precisely track what it is, for the moment.
-    Be aware that a reboot it's needed, in my experience, no prevent quick battery drain (and device heating), after running the app
+    Be aware that a reboot it's needed, in my experience, to prevent quick battery drain (and device heating), after running the app.
 You've been warned!  ;)

 android_screen
 ==============